 The Guest Research Group Cell- and Gene Therapy is headed by Professor Michael Ott and develops novel therapeutic approaches for acute and hereditary liver diseases as well as chronic liver failure including hepatocellular carcinoma.

 Loss of hepatocytes and their respective hepatocyte functions is considered as the hallmark of acute liver failure (ALF).
 Although the regenerative capacity of the liver is only temporary insufficient, hepatic parenchymal functions below a certain threshold can result in systemic organ failure and death of the patient.

 Persistent injury of the liver initially induces regenerative tissue responses but eventually results in scarring and excess deposition of extracellular matrix components including collagen.
 Fibrosis and cirrhosis of the liver are the final result of chronic injuries, which can be caused by a variety of stimuli including metabolic disorders, persistent infections, autoimmune reactions, allergic responses, chemical insults or radiation.
 Chronic liver failure is also the most prominent risk factor for hepatocellular carcinoma, which ranks third amongst the leading causes of cancer-related deaths worldwide.
-In the group the scientists apply technologies such as cellular reprogramming, gene transfer/editing, stem cell based endogenous tissue engineering and therapeutic microRNAs to develop novel therapies for liver diseases.
+In our group we apply technologies such as cellular reprogramming, gene transfer/editing, stem cell based endogenous tissue engineering and therapeutic microRNAs to develop novel therapies for liver diseases.

 Research funding for forward-looking ideas regarding liver-transplantation - Jährlich sterben etwa 70.000 Menschen allein in Europa an Leberversagen.
 In den meisten Fällen sind Infektionskrankheiten - wie Hepatitis C...